theovosse/llgen/README.md

     `expr(context any) -> result string = { "" }:`

   would receive a parameter `context` when called (provided by the grammar author) and return a value in the local variable `result` which would be initialized with "".
+  Initialization is optional.
 The call would have to look like this:

     `rule: ... expr(some_context) -> expr_result ...`